-- b.
-How do you ensure effective management of your operations?
-Answer each of the following questions: - How do you control the overall costs of your operations? - How do you ensure the reliability of your information system? - How do you ensure the security and cybersecurity of sensitive or privileged data and information? - How do you provide a safe operating environment? - How do you ensure that your organization is prepared for disasters or emergencies?
+- Describe how your organization ensures effective management of its operations.
+Answering the following questions may enhance your discussion. - How do you control the overall costs of your operations? - How do you manage your supply chain? - How do you provide a safe operating environment? - How do you ensure that your organization is prepared for disasters or emergencies?